 - Service Quality Enhancement: focussed on reliability and punctuality improvements, building on the development and implementation of improved Control Command and Signalling and Traffic and Capacity Management Systems.
 The COVID-19 experience demonstrated that rail freight can achieve 80-90% punctuality rates when provided with adequate capacity, compared to the previous 60% average.
-This demonstrates that a more efficient management of the capacity in the network is needed to cope with the high-density traffic during regular situation. - Cost-Effective Solutions: contributes to making rail a more attractive transport option for both passengers and customers, supporting the EU's broader climate and mobility objectives while ensuring the sector's long-term competitiveness.
-Asset development, given their substantial costs and long lifespans, will undergo specific strategic and financial analysis to ensure the best impact on society and an optimal return on investment. - System Optimisation: the holistic development of the network infrastructure and future proof rolling stock, with integrated digital connectivity, will create the foundation for enhanced services for passengers and businesses. contributes to making rail a more attractive transport option for both passengers and freight operators, supporting the EU's broader climate and mobility objectives while ensuring the sector's long-term competitiveness. - Resilience and improved security: the necessary accompanying steps to improving the performance of the rail system through digitalisation also necessitates the appropriate resilience and cybersecurity developments.
+This demonstrates that a more efficient management of the capacity in the network is needed to cope with high-density traffic.
+In addition to reliability and punctuality improvements, passenger experience is another target. - Cost-Effective Solutions: contributes with market-ready solutions to making rail a more attractive transport option for both passengers and customers, supporting the EU's broader climate and mobility objectives while ensuring the sector's long-term competitiveness.
+Asset development, given their substantial costs and long lifespans, will undergo specific strategic and financial analysis to ensure the best impact on society and an optimal return on investment. - System Optimisation: the holistic development of the network infrastructure and future proof rolling stock, with integrated digital connectivity, will create the foundation for enhanced services for passengers and businesses.
+This contributes to making rail a more attractive transport option for both passengers and freight operators, supporting the EU's broader climate and mobility objectives while ensuring the sector's long-term competitiveness. - Resilience and improved security: the necessary accompanying steps to improving the performance of the rail system through digitalisation also necessitates the appropriate resilience and cybersecurity developments.
 Rail vehicle and infrastructure resilience to climate change and military challenges requires a development of solutions to ensure better resilience against more frequent extreme weather events (for example flooding), and better adaptability to functional use change, for example in the case of a need to move large numbers of troops and equipment on the European rail network.

 Implementation focuses on systematic development and deployment of standardised and modular EU innovations for the new simplified rail system.
+This implementation requires carefully planned (European) migration paths spanning over several years, with clear staging of technological transitions to minimize disruption while maximising benefits.